Accelerated Sequential Flow Matching: A Bayesian Filtering Perspective: Experiment

 \subsection{Ablation Study}

-The warm-start heuristic can be viewed as an ablation of Sequential Flow Matching, where fine-tuning stage is removed and the pretrained model is used directly.
-We also conduct an ablation study on the renoising mechanism and the choice of ground-truth versus model-rollout finetuning.
-Detailed results are provided in Appendix~\ref{appx:ablation}.
+The warm-start flow models can be viewed as an ablation of \model, where fine-tuning stage is removed and the pretrained model is used directly.
+We also conduct an ablation study on the renoising mechanism and the choice of training \model from raw data versus pretraining-finetuning strategy.
+Results are provided in Appendix~\ref{appx:ablation}.